nosoop/SMExt-SourceScramble/README.md

 ## Origin

-I just got really tired of writing plugin boilerplate for memory patching shenanigans.
+I just got really tired of writing plugin boilerplate for good, clean, memory patching shenanigans.
+I've written a number of them for public / private purposes, and they've been generally a pain.

 [This is the most recent one I've written.][bot-collide]  The problems that stand out to me are:

 1. Hardcoded, platform-specific patch payload.